WindOfNature/Nested-Learning/README.md

 Architecture" by Ali Behrouz et al. The initial focus is a minimal Continuum Memory System (CMS), a self-modifying Titan-style model, and custom optimizers without relying on PyTorch.
 The kernel registry currently defaults to NumPy CPU kernels and is intended to be extended with custom Triton GPU kernels.
+If Triton is installed, the registry will auto-register a GPU matmul kernel.

 ## Install (skeleton)
 ```bash